GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/index.md

 An Extensions API consists of a namespace containing methods and properties for doing extensions work, and usually, but not always, manifest fields for the `manifest.json` file.
 For example, the `chrome.action` namespace requires an `"action"` object in the manifest.
 Additionally, many APIs require [permissions](/docs/extensions/mv3/declare_permissions/) in the manifest.

-Methods in `chrome.*` APIs are **asynchronous** unless stated otherwise.
+Methods in extension APIs are **asynchronous** unless stated otherwise.
 Asynchronous methods return immediately, without waiting for the operation that calls them to finish.
 Use [promises](/docs/extensions/mv3/promises/) to get the results of these methods.
 For more information, see [Asynchronous methods](/docs/extensions/mv3/architecture-overview/#async-sync).

 <!--What else are users likely to need to know about early?
 Should I bring back the mention of callbacks in the asynchronous methods explanation?
 And should I be able to edit the table structures in the generated content?-->